 The objective of this performance testing is to:

-- Measure the volume of messages RabbitMQ could process in a given time (Throughput) and what this looks like across different message sizes (16 bytes, 1024 bytes, and 1 megabyte).
+- Measure the volume of messages RabbitMQ could process in a given time (Throughput) and what this looks like across different message sizes (16 bytes and 1024 bytes).

 - Measure the total time it takes a message to move from a producer to a consumer in RabbitMQ (Latency).
-Again we will test this with different message sizes (16 bytes, 4 kilobytes, and 1 megabyte).
+Again we will test this with different message sizes (16 bytes and 1024 bytes).

 Before we proceed, keep in mind that the producer, consumer, and broker configuration utilized during our testing may not be suitable for your specific scenario.
 It's important to note that our goal was not to replicate a realistic configuration, but rather to provide you with a simple example.